Warning

 The United Nations has a general responsibility for enabling and encouraging the effective management of mine action programmes, including the development and maintenance of standards.
 UNMAS, therefore, is the office within the United Nations responsible for the development and maintenance of IMAS.
 IMAS are produced with the assistance of the Geneva International Centre for Humanitarian Demining.

-The work of preparing, reviewing and revising IMAS is conducted by technical committees, with the support of international, governmental and non-governmental organisations.
+The work of preparing, reviewing and revising IMAS is conducted by technical committees, with the support of international, governmental and non-governmental organizations.
 The latest version of each standard, together with information on the work of the technical committees www.mineactionstandards.org.
 Individual IMAS are reviewed at least every five years to reflect developing mine action norms and practices and to incorporate changes to international regulations and requirements.

 Introduction

-In recent years the international community has become increasingly aware of the scale and severity of the problem related to landmines and Explosive Remnants of War (ERW), which include unexploded sub-munitions, and has come to accept that it is a global problem requiring a coordinated global response.
+In recent years the international community has become increasingly aware of the scale and severity of the problem related to landmines and Explosive Remnants of War (ERW), which include unexploded sub-munitions and has come to accept that it is a global problem requiring a coordinated global response.
 There is also recognition that the United Nations has a key role to play in articulating this global response, and in providing the necessary international support and coordination mechanisms.

 1. Scope